Coronavirus Testing: What To Know As It Becomes Available Across The U.S.

 As testing becomes more accessible, it's likely the tests will find infections around the country — including cases that have gone undetected for a while.

-A genetic analysis of the virus in Washington state published Saturday found the virus might have been circulating there for weeks and that hundreds of people might already be infected.
+A genetic analysis of the virus in Washington state published Saturday found that the virus might have been circulating there for weeks and that hundreds of people might already be infected.

 The test also means public health authorities should be able to catch new cases more quickly.